michelemadonna/dotfiles/readme.txt

 grc
+ripgrep
-fd (on linux apt install fd-find) exa tree nvim git gtop duf fzf delta bat (on linux make an ln -s /usr/bin/batcat /usr/bin/bat") command-not-found(only on linux apt install command-not-found & apt update )
+fd (on linux apt install fd-find) exa tree nvim git (#on mac you have to delete rm -Rf /usr/local/Cellar/git/*.*.*/share/zsh for git completions) gtop duf fzf delta bat (on linux make an ln -s /usr/bin/batcat /usr/bin/bat") command-not-found(on mac brew tap homebrew/command-not-found on linux apt install command-not-found & apt update )

 ZSH Quickstart Kit

 OS-specific setup

-fzf

-To enable the enhanced history search, you'll need to install fzf.
-Manual install instructions can be found at fzf and os-specific instructions below.

-macOS

 Download iTerm2 from http://www.iterm2.com (optional).
 In my opinion, it is considerably nicer than the stock Terminal application that comes with macOS.
 There is an RCE flaw in all versions of iTerm 2 before 3.3.6, so update if you're using an affected version.
 Install the current version of Homebrew from http://brew.sh/.